-- We ask parents and carers to ask their doctor wherever possible to prescribe medication which can be taken outside of the school day. - We are prepared, however, to take responsibility for those occasions when a child needs to take medication during the school day in strict accordance with the procedures in this policy and following the guidance in the DfES document 'Managing Medicines in Schools and Early Years Settings' (2014) - We will usually only administer prescribed medication.
+We ask parents and carers to ask their doctor wherever possible to prescribe medication which can be taken outside of the school day.

+- We are prepared, however, to take responsibility for those occasions when a child needs to take medication during the school day in strict accordance with the procedures in this policy. - We will usually only administer prescribed medication.